Grace Banner

 Robert sought appointment to represent him at trial.
 Ironically, the Fair Defense Act, which had been passed in response to the revelation that Calvin’s attorney slept through portions of his capital trial, was invoked to remove Robert from Calvin's case.
 Calvin was understandably adamant that he would not accept counsel chosen by the court.
 McGlasson asked Danalynn Recer, a former post-conviction attorney who had switched to capital trial work several years before, to assist him.
 Danalynn stepped in to represent Calvin on a pro bono basis, securing a life plea for him and founding the Gulf Region Advocacy Center (GRACE) in the process.

-Most recently, Robert was part of the team the defended Brian Nichols, the accused Atlanta courthouse shooter, winning a life sentence in a trial held in the very same courthouse where the shooting occured after years of fighting to secure a fair trial for one of the most despised people in Georgia.
+Most recently, Robert was part of the team the defended Brian Nichols, the accused Atlanta courthouse shooter, winning a life sentence in a trial held in the very same courthouse where the shooting occurred after years of fighting to secure a fair trial for one of the most despised people in Georgia.

 Clive Stafford Smith